wbrous/karmaplugin/README.md

-# KarmaSMP
+# KarmaPlugin

-KarmaSMP adds an immersive morality system to your Minecraft server.
+KarmaPlugin adds an immersive morality system to your Minecraft server.
 Your actions change your alignment — Good, Neutral, or Evil — and the world reacts accordingly.
 You’ll see your karma as a personal BossBar and a small prefix above your name, gain lightweight effects, and even influence mob behavior.

 ## Highlights
 - Alignment system: Good, Neutral, Evil